justinbhopper/ml.net/Noshow/readme.txt

 	c.OMBHawaiian,
 	e.CDCCode,
 	case when isnull(c.EmergencyContName, '') <> '' then 1 else 0 end as HasEmergencyContact,
-	na.ShowNoShow as LastAppointmentShowNoShow,
+	lastAppt.ShowNoShow as LastAppointmentShowNoShow,
-	tns.TotalNoShow as PreviousNoShows,
+	totalNoShow.Total as PreviousNoShows,
+	prevAppts.Total as TotalScheduled,
-	p.Total as TotalScheduled
+	lastApptMeds.Total as LastAppointmentScripts
 from
 	dbo.Appointments a
 	join dbo.SessionLength l on l.ID = a.LengthKey